salman-awan/fullstack-nanodegree-project5/README.md

 ---------------------
 Following is a complete list of configuration changes that were performed on the VM in order to secure it and make it host the Catalog app properly:

-1. Created a new user named 'grader' with password '123' using the 'adduser' command.
+1. Created a new user named 'grader' using the 'adduser' command.
-2. Granted sudo permission to user 'grader' without password prompt by adding the following line to '/etc/sudoers': grader    ALL=NOPASSWD: ALL
+2. Granted sudo permission to user 'grader' without requiring password prompt by adding the following line to '/etc/sudoers': grader    ALL=NOPASSWD: ALL
 3. Allowed SSH access to user 'grader' with the 'udacity_key.rsa' key file by copying '/root/.ssh/authorized_keys' file to the directory '/home/grader/.ssh/'.
 Now we can SSH as 'grader' using the following command: ssh -i ~/.ssh/udacity_key.rsa grader@52.36.31.156